nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

    > Note that all tasks that fall outside of these categories will appear normally.
       i.e. no additional colours.
    ```

-5. Type any command in the command box and press <kbd>Enter</kbd> to execute it. <br>
+   Type any command in the command box and press <kbd>Enter</kbd> to execute it. <br>
    e.g. typing **`help`** and pressing <kbd>Enter</kbd> will open the help window.

-6. Some example commands you can try:
+   Other example commands you can try:
    * **`list`** : lists all tasks
    * **`add`**` Attend Meeting by: 12 Feb 11am` :
      adds the task `Attend Meeting` to the Task Manager.
    * **`delete`**` 1` : deletes the task shown with index 1
    * **`exit`** : exits the app

-7. Refer to the [Features](https://github.com/CS2103JAN2017-T09-B2/main/blob/master/docs/UserGuide.md#3-features) section below for details about each command.<br>
 &nbsp;

 ## 3. Features